Computer program: COBOL

-COBOL (1959) stands for "COmmon Business Oriented Language."
+COBOL (1959) stands for "COmmon Business Oriented Language".
 Fortran manipulated symbols.
-It was soon realized that symbols didn't need to be numbers, so strings were introduced.
+It was soon realized that symbols did not need to be numbers, so strings were introduced.
 The US Department of Defense influenced COBOL's development, with Grace Hopper being a major contributor.
 The statements were English-like and verbose.
 The goal was to design a language so managers could read the programs.
 However, the lack of structured statements hindered this goal.

-COBOL's development was tightly controlled, so dialects didn't emerge to require ANSI standards.
-As a consequence, it wasn't changed for 15 years until 1974.
+COBOL's development was tightly controlled, so dialects did not emerge to require ANSI standards.
+As a consequence, it was not changed for 15 years until 1974.
 The 1990s version did make consequential changes, like object-oriented programming.

 Algol

-ALGOL (1960) stands for "ALGOrithmic Language."
+ALGOL (1960) stands for "ALGOrithmic Language".
 It had a profound influence on programming language design.
-Emerging from a committee of European and American programming language experts, it used standard mathematical notation and had a readable structured design.
+Emerging from a committee of European and American programming language experts, it used standard mathematical notation and had a readable, structured design.
 Algol was first to define its syntax using the Backus–Naur form.
 This led to syntax-directed compilers.
 It added features like: